 Because of the increase in the popularity of international arbitration and the fact that it encourages trade between continents, national legislators have responded by establishing improved and streamlined arbitration laws and procedures and the national courts of most jurisdictions demonstrate a willingness to provide a hospitable climate for arbitration and to require parties to comply with contractual obligations to resolve disputes by arbitration.
 In general, national courts will interpret arbitration clauses widely so that they cover all nature of disputes arising out of all in connection with the franchise relationship and will usually make it more difficult for parties to challenge arbitration awards in the courts.

 Arbitration can be 'institutional' whereby the parties agree to use the laws of a particular established institution specialising in arbitration proceedings who will also have a list of recommended and approved arbitrators.
 Alternatively, the parties can choose ad hoc arbitration whereby the parties either set out their own rules for the conduct of the arbitration or rely on the rules of the law that govern the procedure of the arbitration.
 It is normally preferable to choose institutional arbitration to rely on the well-drafted rules administered by one of the international arbitral bodies and also benefit from the administrative assistance that they provide.
 In addition, institutional arbitration tends to be less expensive as, although the arbitral body will charge a fee, the body will fix the fees of the arbitrator or negotiate hourly rates for the parties, whereas there is no control of this type with ad hoc arbitration.
-Among the more well-known arbitral institutions are the CIETAC (China International Economic and Trade Arbitration Commission), the ICC (International Chamber of Commerce), the ICDR (International Centre for Dispute Resolution), the HKIAC (Hong Kong International Arbitration Centre), the LCIA (London Court of International Arbitration), the SIAC (Singapore International Arbitration Centre) and the Arbitration Institute of the SCC (Stockholm Chamber of Commerce).
-The choice of arbitral body will usually be swayed by the location of each of the parties and the choice of the seat of arbitration.
+Among the more well-known arbitral institutions are the CIETAC, the ICC, the ICDR, the HKIAC, the LCIA, the SIAC and the Arbitration Institute of the SCC.2 The choice of arbitral body will usually be swayed by the location of each of the parties and the choice of the seat of arbitration.